James E. Ferguson: Presidential candidate

+Though Ferguson was unsuccessful in the presidential election, the American Party did elect four members to the Texas House of Representatives; Walter J. Kveton of Sealy, Otto F. Menking of Fayetteville, Henry Julius Neinast of Burton, and John Henry Wessels of La Grange.
+On January 28, 1922, Ferguson dissolved the American Party in order to run for the Democratic nomination for U.S. Senate in the 1922 election.

 Senate bid and First Gentleman of Texas

-Ferguson failed at his bid for the United States Senate in 1922, having lost in the Democratic runoff election to Earle Bradford Mayfield.
+Ferguson failed at his bid for the United States Senate in 1922, losing in the Democratic runoff election to Earle Bradford Mayfield.

 In 1924, Ferguson entered his wife Miriam, known as "Ma", in the Democratic gubernatorial primary.
 She won that and the general election, saying that she intended to rely on her husband for advice.
-In 1924, unable to run under his own name, he Mr. Ferguson, known as "Pa", ran his wife's campaign for the governorship against Judge Felix Robertson, the candidate endorsed by the Ku Klux Klan.
+In 1924, unable to run under his own name, Mr. Ferguson, known as "Pa", ran his wife's campaign for the governorship against Judge Felix Robertson, the candidate endorsed by the Ku Klux Klan.
 The Fergusons beat Robertson and went to the Governor's Mansion for a third time.
 Two years later they lost a reelection bid amid new scandals concerning excessive pardons and political patronage abuses.

-She served two nonconsecutive two-year terms as governor: January 20, 1925 – January 17, 1927.
-She was reelected in 1932 and served January 17, 1933 – January 15, 1935.
+Miriam Ferguson served two nonconsecutive two-year terms as governor: January 20, 1925 – January 17, 1927 and January 17, 1933 – January 15, 1935.